douglasAtJoyent/fioTest/README.md

 - singleWriteMnt.fio

-To run a test run the command : docker run -it -v temp:/mnt/temp --env-file=env.sh douglasatjoyent/fiotest bash fio /fioTest/singleWrite.fio
+To run a test run the command : docker run -it -v temp:/mnt/temp --env-file=env.sh douglasatjoyent/fiotest fio /fioTest/singleWrite.fio

 Note: this is specific for a network test, the -v will create and mount a volume.